Kalmat/PyWinCtl/README.md

     else:
         print("Window not found")

-Windows: Menu dictionary (returned by getMenu() method) will likely contain all you may need to handle application menu:
+Menu dictionary (returned by getMenu() method) will likely contain all you may need to handle application menu:

     Key:            item title (text property)
     Values:
       "parent":     parent sub-menu handle
-      "hSubMenu":   item handle (!= 0 for sub-menu items only) "wID":        item ID (required for other actions, e.g. clickMenuItem()) "item_info":  MENUITEMINFO structure (use item_info.xxx to access individual fields) "shortcut":   shortcut to menu item (if any) "rect":       Rect structure of the menu item.
-It is relative to window position, so it won't likely change if window is moved or resized
+      "hSubMenu":   item handle (!= 0 for sub-menu items only) "wID":        item ID (required for other actions, e.g. clickMenuItem()) "shortcut":   shortcut to menu item (Windows only, by the moment) "rect":       Rect structure of the menu item.
+(Windows: It is relative to window position, so it won't likely change if window is moved or resized)
-      "entries":    sub-items within the sub-menu (if any)
+      "item_info":  [Optional] Python dictionary (MacOS) / MENUITEMINFO struct (Windows) "entries":    sub-items within the sub-menu (if any)

-MacOS: Menu dictionary (returned by getMenu() method).
-Only for MacOSWindow class (AppleScript-based version):

-    Key: item title (text property)
-    Values:
-        "wID":  Reference to the item (useful to invoke other methods to gather info) "rect": Not all items will have this property "left":  X coordinate of the item
-            "top":   Y coordinate of the item
-            "right":  top right corner of the item (X + Width) "bottom": bottom right corner of the item (Y + Height) "items": sub-items within the sub-menu (if any)

 Functions included in this subclass: